Opuntia ficus-indica (L.) Mill.

 Indian Fig Opuntia, Indian Fig, Barbary Fig, Cactus Pear, Spineless Cactus, Prickly Pear, Mission Cactus, Mission Prickly Pear, Smooth Mountain Prickly Pear, Smooth Prickly Pear, Sweet Prickly Pear, Tuberous Prickly Pear, Tuna Cactus

-Cactus ficus-indica (basionym), Cactus opuntia, Opuntia arcei, Opuntia castillae, Opuntia chinensis, Opuntia cordobensis, Opuntia ficus-barbarica, Opuntia incarnadilla, Opuntia megacantha, Opuntia vulgaris, Platyopuntia vulgaris
+Cactus ficus-indica, Cactus opuntia, Opuntia arcei, Opuntia castillae, Opuntia chinensis, Opuntia cordobensis, Opuntia ficus-barbarica, Opuntia incarnadilla, Opuntia megacantha, Opuntia vulgaris, Platyopuntia vulgaris

 Opuntia ficus-indica is a shrubby or tree-like cactus with dull green or grayish green, narrowly elliptic to ovate stem segments with small areoles that bear clusters of 3 to 6 spines.
-It slowly grows up to 16.5 feet (5 m) tall shrub.
-The root-system spreads horizontally.
-Stems (cladodes) are very thick, fleshy, oblong to spatulate, up to 2 feet (60 cm) long, and up to 10 inches (25 cm) wide.
-The epidermis is very thick and waxy, thus very water repellent and sun reflecting.
-Flowers are bright yellow to orange-yellow and open in the late morning.
-Flowering occurs on 1- to 2-year-old stem segments.
+It slowly grows up to 16.5 feet (5 m) tall, often with a cylindrical trunk.
+The root system spreads horizontally.
+Stem segments (cladodes) are thick, fleshy, up to 2 feet (60 cm) long, and up to 8 inches (20 cm) wide.
+Flowers are bright yellow to orange and open in the late morning.
+They appear on 1- to 2-year-old stem segments.
 The floral tube is broadly cylindrical with numerous raised areoles spirally arranged, densely woolly, and filled with glochidia, occasionally bearing small spines.
 Fruits are ellipsoid, reddish, up to 3 inches (7.5 cm) long, with edible pulp and gray or pale tan seeds.

 How to Grow and Care